 Big Woody Island

-North Westerly Winds (South Side of Big Woody Island)
+North Westerly Winds (South Side of the island)

-North Easterly Winds (South Side of Big Woody Island)
+North Easterly Winds (South Side of the island)

-South Easterly Winds (Northern Side of Big Woody Island near the lighthouse)
+South Easterly Winds (Northern Side of the island near the lighthouse)

-South Westerly Winds (Northern Side of Big Woody Island near the lighthouse)
+South Westerly Winds (Northern Side of the island near the lighthouse)

 Great spot for photos